Land cover & change — ESA WorldCover v200 (2021)¶

 Quick preview¶

-Load the first written GeoTIFF through pyramids and render the single band. (pyramids.dataset.Dataset is the project's GeoTIFF/NetCDF wrapper.)
+Load the first written GeoTIFF through pyramids and pull out the single band, masking the dataset's nodata so the colormap doesn't get pinned to it. (pyramids.dataset.Dataset is the project's GeoTIFF/NetCDF wrapper.)

 if not download_ok or not paths: